rengel-de/calendars/README.md

 end
 ```

-Of course, this works for any combination of monotonous calendars.
+Of course, this works for any combination of monotonic calendars.

 ## Changelog

+### 0.2.0
+- Completely rewritten logic and documentation

 ### 0.1.6
 - Added functions `date_text` to Gregorian, Julian, and Hebrew.